QuesmaOrg/oql/README.md

     git clone https://github.com/QuesmaOrg/observability-query-language.git
     ```

+2. Copy `.env.example` to `.env` (by default it will use ClickHouse running in Docker):
+    ```bash
+    cp .env.example .env
+    ```

-2. Build and run.
+3. Build and run.
 The first build may take a few minutes:
     ```bash
     docker compose up --build
     ```

-3. Click here to start exploring:
+4. Click here to start exploring:
     [http://localhost:3000/a/quesma-oql-app](http://localhost:3000/a/quesma-oql-app)

 ## Examples